Cataract Surgery in Dallas

 Before having cataract surgery, it is very important for you and your eye surgeon to discuss the outcomes you want from the procedure.
 At Tylock-George Eye Care & Laser Center, we provide various options for lens implants that will make vision at different distances clearer following surgery.
 Every laser eye surgery we carry out is customized depending on the patient, so you can rest assured that no matter your eye condition, our eye doctors will be able to help you see better.

 The Tylock Advantage

-This approach allows us to provide our patients with a superior level of eye care in a safe environment throughout the Fort Worth and Dallas areas.
-As Director and Chief Surgeon at Tylock-George Eye Care & Laser Center, cataract surgeon Dr. Michael George brings extensive educational background and experience to his patients.
-He and his staff choose to use only the latest and most reliable technology to achieve total vision for his patients.
-By utilizing the Crystalens®, ReSTOR®, Trulign® Toric and Tecnis Multifocal procedures, Dr. George demonstrates his commitment to providing safe and effective cataract surgery in Dallas, Fort Worth with state-of-the-art technology.
+This approach allows us to provide our patients with a superior level of eye care procedures in one of the safest and most well-known eye care facilities throughout the Fort Worth and Dallas areas.
+As Director and Chief Surgeon at Tylock-George Eye Care and Laser Center, cataract surgeon Dr. Michael George brings extensive educational background and experience to his patients.
+Dr. George focuses on using only the latest and most reliable technology available to achieve total vision for his patients.
+By utilizing the Crystalens®, ReSTOR®, Trulign® Toric, Tecnis Multifocal, and Tecnis Symfony procedures, Dr. George demonstrates his commitment to providing safe and effective cataract surgery in Dallas and Fort Worth with state-of-the-art technology.

 Schedule your consultation today at Tylock-George Eye Care and Laser Center by visiting our page here, or call us at (972)-258-6400.
 We look forward to discussing the eye treatments available that would help you see more clearly in the future!